Almah200/alu-system_algorithms/README.md

-# alu-system_algorithms
-Readme for huffman project
+Readme is for huffman coding project it will explain how run the different program and the possible outcomes